ntch2000/horiseon-code-refactor/README.md

 - Added a footer tag to the footer section of the page to meet accessability requirements

 ### Changes to style.css

+- Changed the .div classes to .nav class to match the html semantic elements in index.html
+- Consolidated .header nav ul li code to include all styling for the navigation bar in the heading of the page.
+This removed an extra class that was not needed (.header div ul)
+- Consolidated multiple classes (.benefit-lead, .benefit-brand, and .benefit-cost) into a single class (.benefit), removing duplicate code
+- Consolidated multiple h3 classes (.benefit-lead h3, .benefit-brand h3, and .benefit-cost h3) into a single class (.benefit h3)
+- Consolidated multiple img classes (.benefit-lead img, .benefit-brand img, and .benefit-cost img) into a single class (.benefit img)
+- Consolidated multiple classes (.search-engine-optimization, .online-reputation-management, and .social-media-marketing) into a single class (.services)
+- Consolidated multiple img classes (.search-engine-optimization img, .online-reputation-management img, and .social-media-marketing img) into a single class (.services img)
+- Consolidated multiple h2 classes (.search-engine-optimization h2, .online-reputation-management h2, and .social-media-marketing h2) into a single class (.services h2)